mahmutbilgen/MetaCriticv3/README.md

 ### This is a test-1 TEXT written in Windows CR LF UTF8
-# Parsing​ ​Metacritic​ ​Test / REST API
+# Parsing  Metacritic Test / REST API
 ## Task:

 #### Write a proof of application in which scraping a web site and service it in REST API server